IBM/model-evaluation-workbench/README.md

 ##### 2.3 Manually Deploy to IBM CLoud(Bluemix)

-## 3. Develop & Configure the Models:
+## 3. Develop and Configure the Models:

 Develop the Sample Natural Language Classifier model which we will be used for Model Evaluation.